-Major: Bachelor of Music Education, math minor
+Major: Bachelor of Music in Euphonium Performance

 Musical Involvements: Wind Ensemble (Principal), Symphony Orchestra (trombone) Jazz Band (2012-2013), Tuba/Euphonium Quartet, Pep Band, Winner of 2013 NW Regional Tuba/Euphonium Conference Young Artist Euphonium Solo Competition

-What has been your favorite class so far?
-"Physics of Music" (PHYS 205) with Rand Worland - It is really fascinating to learn about all the science behind music; there's a lot of it that I didn't know about before.
+Favorite Class: "Physics of Music" (PHYS 205) with Rand Worland - It is really fascinating to learn about all the science behind music; there's a lot of it that I didn't know about before.
 Also, the class is really fun!

 Favorite musical memory at Puget Sound (so far): My favorite musical memory so far at Puget Sound was the Wind Ensemble concert where we performed Karel Husa's Music for Prague 1968.
 It was the most intense performance I have ever been a part of - one that left me speechless and in awe of both our ensemble's artistry and Husa's writing.
 The final unison statement was the most intensely emotional and moving section of music I have played, not only here at Puget Sound, but in my entire life.